tire-fire/tirefire.org/content/posts/fedora-practice.md

 The image should automatically log in.
 The username and passwords are in the readme file.
 If you lock yourself out, please reextract and start over.

 ## Forensics Questions
 There are a lot more forensics questions than most images.
 I felt like students don't get enough direction, so virtually every finding in the image gets a hint from a forensics question.
+As you answer the questions, you'll find references to a T number, these correspond to the data found in the MITRE ATT&CK framework at https://attack.mitre.org/matrices/.

 ## Download
 The link is here https://ln5.sync.com/dl/3e4ff83c0/u2wyn5b9-yuthhkgw-dqhghbr4-qme8tqjx \